Paul Fireman: Other activities

 In 2010, Fireman placed his Winecup-Gamble Ranch up for sale for $50 million.

 In 2014, Fireman proposed a $4.6 billion project on New Jersey's Gold Coast, which would include a 95-story tower with a casino and 100,000-seat motor sport stadium.
 The New Jersey Constitution does not allow casinos outside of Atlantic City.
 In 2016, Fireman was an important backer of Public Question 1, a ballot measure that would amend the constitution to allow casino gambling in North Jersey.
 After numerous polls showed that Question 1 had no chance to pass, Fireman, along with Jeff Gural, pulled their financial support for the measure.
 Bill Cortese, the leader of Trenton's Bad Bet, a group opposed to the question, said, "Trenton's Bad Bet will not be distracted by billionaire developers throwing temper tantrums because they don't get what they want."
+In 2016, the New Jersey Casino Expansion Amendment (2016) ballot question was put before New Jersey voters asking them if they would allow the expansion of casino gambling outside Atlantic City via a constitutional amendment.
+Voters rejected the ballot question by a margin of 77% to 23% effectively ending the casino proposal.

 Philanthropy and political contributions

 The Paul and Phyllis Fireman Charitable Foundation was established in 1985.

 Fireman is a supporter of The First Tee whose mission is to "impact the lives of young people by providing educational programs that build character, instill life-enhancing values and promote healthy habits through the game of golf."

+In September 2024, Fireman and his son Dan established the Liberty National Foundation, a 501(c)(3) organization that supports youth, veterans, and first responders through golf-related and other charitable programs.
+The foundation announced a pledge of $100 million in donations over the next decade and has partnered with TGR foundation to launch a fully funded scholarship.
+In October, 2025 the foundation announced their Liberty National ACE Grant program had reached over $9 million in reimbursements.

 Paul and Phyllis Fireman after donating Bullard Thermal Imaging Cameras to the Brockton City Fire Department in 2000.